Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ## How does the accuracy level of various MiSTer cores compare to other FPGA options?

 Most MiSTer cores are just as, if not more accurate, as any of the other major FPGA offerings available today.
-[In depth]:  Most of our cores are very mature at this point.
-Generally, our accuracy is already so great that most people would not able to tell the difference between these cores and the original hardware.
-Other FPGA options, such as the clone consoles from Analogue or various flash carts, are likewise extremely accurate.
+[In depth]:  Most MiSTer cores are very mature at this point.
+Generally accuracy is already so great that most people would not able to tell the difference between these cores and the original hardware.
+Other FPGA options such as commercial clone consoles or various flash carts, are likewise extremely accurate.

-See here for more detail on the status of individual cores currently available:  https://github.com/MiSTer-devel/Main_MiSTer/wiki/Core-Status
+For more detail on exact status, please refer to the core's individual bug trackers.
+You can find the repository links from [this page](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Core-Status)

 ## Will any MiSTer core ever get save states?